Homer

 (Iliad 6.181-5)

-For information about copyright, use the following link: Copyright.
-This translation is available in the form of a published book from Richer Resources Publications.
-And a complete recording of this translation is available at Naxos Audiobooks.
 To download a Rich Text Format (Word) or PDF version of this translation, please use the following links: Iliad [RTF] and Iliad [PDF]

 Note that an abridged text of this translation of the